 Ellsworth L. Kolb: “Photographer – Explorer – Author”

-Emery C. Kolb: “A hard work and doer of many things.
+Emery C. Kolb: “A hard worker and doer of many things.
 Photographer – Artist – Explorer – Lecturer”

 Shana Watahomigie, a Havasupai tribe member, was the first Havasupai woman to be a river runner with the National Park Service.
 In her obituary it says that “she considered the canyon, the river, and Havasupai Falls her home.”
 Shana loved “each stroke of the paddle and life in the water she ran.
 River guiding was one of the biggest accomplishments and joys…; it was something that filled her with life.”
 She was the river guide for Robert F. Kennedy, Jr. and explorer/author Wade Davis on an 18-day water conservation expedition on the Colorado River.
 Filmmakers joined them and their mission to inspire and educate to promote water conservation, which is needed to keep rivers like the Colorado from running dry.
 Her headstone includes the inscription, “whose laugh warms your soul.”